Michelin star restaurants Dubai: 18 Michelin-approved restaurants in Dubai

 Does Dubai have Michelin star restaurants?

 Yes, Dubai has Michelin star restaurants.
 In 2022, Michelin created the inaugural Michelin Guide Dubai, and awarded a number of Michelin stars as well as Bib Gourmand awards - given to restaurants that offer great food at affordable prices.
+The 2023 awards have already taken place, and we imagine it will be an annual May ceremony going forward.

 How many Michelin star restaurants are in Dubai?